ballerina-platform/module-ballerinax-azure-service-bus/ballerina/Package.md

 5. For **Pricing tier**, select the pricing tier (Basic, Standard, or Premium) for the namespace.
 For this quickstart, select Standard.

-`Important: If you want to use topics and subscriptions, choose either Standard or Premium.
-Topics/subscriptions aren't supported in the Basic pricing tier.`
+> **Notice:** If you want to use topics and subscriptions, choose either Standard or Premium.
+Topics/subscriptions aren't supported in the Basic pricing tier.
 If you selected the Premium pricing tier, specify the number of messaging units.
 The premium tier provides resource isolation at the CPU and memory level so that each workload runs in isolation.
 This resource container is called a messaging unit.
 A premium namespace has at least one messaging unit.
 You can select 1, 2, 4, 8, or 16 messaging units for each Service Bus Premium namespace.
-For more information, see Service Bus Premium Messaging.
+For more information, see [Service Bus Premium Messaging](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-premium-messaging).`

 6. Select **Review + create** at the bottom of the page.